Gametrics/standards/grc.md

                   No added information
 ```

-This broad-to-narrow design was chosen because it allows for maximum flexibility in describing different types of items.

 # Field Syntax

 ## Version Field

-This field **MUST** begin with an all-caps "VGCC" followed by a digit indicating the revision of the standard used:
+As shown below, this field **MUST** begin with an all-caps "VGCC" followed by a digit indicating the revision of the standard used:

 `VGCC(version number)`